National Conference of Constitutional Law Scholars 2021

 Professor of Law at University of Denver Sturm College of Law

-Rebecca Aviel is a professor at the University of Denver Sturm College of Law, specializing in constitutional law and family law.
+Rebecca Aviel is a Professor of Law at the University of Denver Sturm College of Law, specializing in constitutional law and family law.

 Richard Re